Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/README.md

 #### N.Y.A-NSFW-Modlist-Skyrim

 Alpha Test Version of N.Y.A.
 The List runs on 16640 Version.
-AE.
+AE on its won.
+You still need latest Skyrim Version + AE Content.
+You get the AE Content when you start Vanilla and Download it all atleast once.